 - Rotate seat cushions.
-Turn, fluff, and rotate seat cushions and back pillows weekly-regardless of how much the seating was used-to minimize premature wear of the cushion core, control welt slippage, and maintain even fabric color. - Vacuum regularly to remove dust.
-Although you won't see it as you do on a tabletop, dust settles on your upholstery and can soil and abrade it if it isn't removed regularly.
-We recommend weekly vacuuming with an appropriate vacuum cleaner attachment. - Clean spills immediately.
+Turn, fluff, and rotate seat cushions and back pillows weekly-regardless of how much the seating was used-to minimize premature wear of the cushion core, control welt slippage, and maintain even fabric color. - Remove dust.
+Although you won't see it as you do on a tabletop, dust settles on your upholstery; remove dust regularly to prevent soiling and abrasion.
+Vacuuming can help, but improper vacuuming can result in fabric wear and pilling.
+Do not use a commercial vacuum or a rolling brush attachment; use a residential vacuum cleaner fitted with an upholstery tool attachment. - Clean spills immediately.
 Blot (do not rub) all spills immediately with a clean, dry white cloth.
 Spot clean according to the instructions on the label located on or under the seating deck. - Do not clean cushion covers separately.
 Even though they have zippers, the cushion covers are designed to be cleaned in the same manner as the rest of the upholstery. - Professionally clean as necessary.
-Enlist the services of a professional furniture cleaning specialist when an overall soiled condition has been reached.
+Enlist the services of a professional furniture cleaning specialist when upholstery reaches an overall soiled condition.